pytroll/pytroll.github.io/index.md

 ### Getting in touch

-If you want to contact us, you can use the following mailing list: <https://groups.google.com/group/pytroll> or chat with us on the pytroll slack: <https://pytrollslackin.herokuapp.com/> or on the pytroll IRC channel on freenode: <irc://irc.freenode.net/pytroll>
+If you want to contact us, you can use the following mailing list: <https://groups.google.com/group/pytroll> or chat with us on the pytroll slack: get an invitation [here](https://pytrollslackin.herokuapp.com/) then <pytroll.slack.com>

 ### Announcements